import psychopg2

 at the end of the script.

-, we actually don’t have to change anything.
-Under the hood, {dplyr}
+, you literally don’t have to change anything.

-In Python, we’re just going to load the entire dataset into memory for modeling, so the line loading the dataset changes to
+For the Python modeling script, we’re just going to load the entire dataset into memory for modeling, so the line loading the dataset changes to:

 model.qmd